 About the monument

 The granite monument stands 8′ 4″ tall.
-It is an unusual placement for a monument at Gettysburg, as it marks where the regiment arrived on the battlefield on July 3rd and not where it was in action that afternoon on the left flank of the army.
+It is an unusual placement for a monument at Gettysburg, as it marks where the regiment arrived on the battlefield on July 3rd and not where it was in action that afternoon, which was on the left flank of the army.
 It was decided to place the monument on Taneytown Road because at the time it was a much more accessible and visited part of the battlefield.

-The First West Virginia Cavalry at Gettysburg
+The 1st West Virginia Cavalry at Gettysburg

 From the monument: